szaumoor/ZS_ItemPack/README.md

 - zenblack again for brainstorming functionalities and descriptions for some of the items
 - dark0dave and others who have helped me with the modding process or by providing resources
 - Various people on Discord for offering ideas as to where to put the items, like The Artisan, moggadeet, Fickle Swamp Wench, JDSilvergun, among others
-- moggadeet, JDSilvergun, and others for helping me with Cespenar dialog
+- **Big** thanks to moggadeet, JDSilvergun, and others for helping me with Cespenar dialog
 - SubtleDoctor for giving me a splstate-free way to hack the engine into giving an item a bonus that applies to Minsc if he wields it.
 This is always a good thing.
 - People on Discord generally for their help